seshadrilab/tcrconvert/README.md

 to only two formats or require custom objects, TCRconvert works directly with data frames TCRconvert saves researchers time and prevents errors from with manual conversions.

-TCRconvert takes a Pandas DataFrame as input and produces a Pandas DataFrame with converted gene names as output.
+TCRconvert takes a Pandas DataFrame with at least one column of gene names as input.
+It produces a Pandas DataFrame with converted gene names as output.

 For full documentation, visit [tcrconvert.readthedocs.io](https://tcrconvert.readthedocs.io/en/latest/)